 When SEDD employees weren’t teeing off, they …Read More

 Southeast Directional Drilling employees begin each morning with a fun and effective ‘stretch and flex’ program to help combat work related musculoskeletal disorders.

 Sometimes referred to as ergonomic or soft tissue injuries, the most common WMSD’s in construction are lower back, neck/shoulder and knee according to an American Society of Safety Engineers (page 26).
 A sprain is classified as a stretch and/or tear of a ligament while a strain is an injury to either a muscle or a tendon.
-OSHA points out that “work related MSDs are among the most frequently reported causes of …Read More
+OSHA points out that “work related MSDs are among the most frequently reported causes of lost or restricted work time” and …Read More

 When our President Todd Barton was approached by Aaron Goranson, father of a boy scout from Troop 993 in Maricopa Arizona, a small community just north of our Casa Grande facilty asking if we could donate a 53’ box trailer that was slotted for auction later that month, he said “make it happen”.
 Todd as well as rest of the executive team at SEDD, believes our company should always act as a stewards of our community and of those communities that we work in.
 “We encourage our employees to promote values, good conduct and respect, in all aspects of our …Read More

 We are happy to post some updated pictures of our Executive Management as well as some of our Directors.
 Please feel free to view them and stay tuned for additional updates coming soon.Read More

 Check out a project that Southeast Directional Drilling is working on in Illinois.Read More